-Video Transcoding: The Best Video Bitrates for Mobile Streaming [2022 Update]
+Video Transcoding: The Best Video Bitrates for Mobile Streaming [2023 Update]

-The ways in which users access online video content from mobile devices have evolved in recent years.
 When the first iPhone came out, mobile streaming wasn’t possible due to incompatible video players.
 Even after this issue was resolved by the creation of HTML5 video players, mobile internet speeds continued to pose challenges.

 Transcoding is a technique that’s helped broadcasters overcome these challenges by allowing them to stream multiple copies of their videos in sizes that are suitable for different internet connections.
 It can be tricky to figure out the best video resolution for mobile devices.